Road Bike Helmets

 SMITH

-Casque Trace Mips
+Trace Mips Helmet

 $299.99 from $179.99

-Casque Smith Trace Mips
+Smith Trace Mips Helmet

 The Trace Mips is one of Smith's most high-end road helmets.
 Its internal surface is completely covered with Koroyd cells for more protection, lightweight and increased ventilation.
 To maximize the cooling process and prevent fogging in your glasses, this helmet...